Illinois Breast and Cervical Cancer Program (IBCCP)

 - between the ages of 35 and 64

 - without insurance

-Sarah Bush Lincoln is the lead agency for the East Central Illinois Breast and Cervical Cancer Program and covers the following counties:
+Prairie State Women's Health is a lead agency for the Illinois Breast and Cervical Cancer program covering 28 counties including the following:

 Frequently asked questions:

 Except for skin cancers, breast cancer is the most common form of cancer found in women.
 However, if it is detected while still in its earlier stages, breast cancer can be successfully treated.
 Routine mammograms and breast exams can detect cancer early and provide women with better treatment options and results.

 Cervical cancer also is treatable if detected early.
 There are often no noticeable symptoms, so it is important that women get screened regularly and have a Pap test.
 The test can find any abnormal changes that could turn into cancer